udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 Performance in UDAP comes from two layers of support:

 1. The core of public chain.
 In the case of Ethereum, layer 1 technologies such as POS and sharding will bring the throughput of the entire chain to the hundreds/thousands TPS in the next year or two.
-2. Layer 2 technoogies such as Plasma can increase the general throughput further up to millons TPS.
+2. Layer 2 technologies such as Plasma can increase the general throughput further up to millions TPS.

 State Channels is also a type of layer 2 technologies, which is the most practical answer to the scalability challenge.